 Insurance costs will vary depending on the business’ size, location, and even the value of its inventory and equipment.
 Call multiple insurance providers and request quotes to get a sense of what insurance will cost.
 When evaluating the quotes, consider how the premiums, plan exclusions, coverage limitations, and deductibles compare.

-Many soap makers will run their businesses entirely by themselves, but as that business grows, they may choose to hire staff to help.
+Many soap makers will run their businesses entirely by themselves, but they may choose to hire staff to help as that business grows.
 ZipRecruiter reports that soap makers earn an average of $47,304 per year, though salaries can range from $17,000 to $110,500.